AmatuerKen/Order-parameter-from-SAXS-WAXS/README.md

    *mask only needs to be created when different regions of interest are needed.

 3. Analysis: it extracts the average intensity in the mask and order parameters.
+Read from 1D file and find the two peak positions associated with layers and mesogen.

    *run the template to process one file as an example.
    *run the bulk to process one or all the edf files in directory, order parameters and fitting parameters are saved in a csv file.